brainiak/rtcloud-projects/mindeye/README.md

     4. Input this beta map into the fine-tuned MindEye2 model to generate image retrievals and/or reconstructions

 ## Prerequisites
 This has been primarily tested on Linux (RHEL and Rocky Linux 9.6).
+This requires familiarity with Python, git, and the command line.
+Specific code snippets that you should run will be formatted like `this`.
+Within code snippets, paths that might differ on your computer will be formatted like `<this>`.

 You'll need an internet connection, terminal access, and a GPU.
 We'll install everything else (Git, Git LFS, Python, Python packages) along the way.

 ## Setup
 In this section, we will set up git, install a uv environment, and clone repositories containing the analysis code, data, and large files.